khetansarvesh/NLP/README.md

 Now above we saw how to finetune a foundational LLM model for different downstream tasks using SFT but for all those tasks we can also finetune a foundation model using RL.
 There are two ways to use RL to finetune :
 - [Manual Reward Funtion Based RL](https://khetansarvesh.medium.com/llm-fine-tuning-using-rl-for-reasoning-857f9db05ba6) : Here we will see how to finetune using RL if you 'can design' a good reward function for your downstream task.
 - [Automatic Reward Function Based RL](https://khetansarvesh.medium.com/preference-alignment-0b67777fa7af) : Here we will see how to finetune using RL if you 'cannot design' a good reward function for your downstream task, via the help of preference dataset.
 There are multiple methods to do this :
-  - Reinforcement Learning using Human Feedback (RLHF)
+  - Reinforcement Learning using Human Feedback (RLHF) : trains a seperate reward model
-  - Direct Preference Optimization (DPO)
+  - Direct Preference Optimization (DPO) : uses base LLM itself as reward model

 # $\color{cyan}{Recipe\ to\ create\ reasoning\ foundation\ model}$